Kit553/PhononTools/1_Workflows/00_Convergence/README.md

 - `KPOINTS`  &rarr; generic *k*-mesh settings file

 **Helper Scripts:**
-These should be callable for your workflow e.g. in your `/bin/` folder:
+These should be globally callable for your workflow e.g. in your `~/bin/` directory included in `PATH`:

 `KPOINTSGen.sh`